10 Top Prosecco & Champagne Bars in Newcastle

 Cavavin, Westgate Road

 It's not a bar, but to omit Cavavin from an article rounding up Newcastle's best prosecco and champagne spots would be remiss.
 The wine merchants have access to a vast array of family-owned single estate vineyards from all over the globe but particularly France, which means they have a champagne and sparkling wine selection like no other in the city available to buy from their shop on Westgate Road or online.
 There are dozens of varieties on offer, from vintage heavy-hitters to affordable proseccos and cavas.
-And if it all seems a little bewildering, fear not – they host tasting sessions where you can learn about the wines and ensure you go home with exactly the right bottles for your palate and your budget.
+And if it all seems a little bewildering, fear not – they host regular champagne tasting events where you can learn more about their varieties while enjoying a sharing platter of nibbles.
+Ooh la la!

 Champagne, prosecco and alternatives like Franciacorta are everywhere these days, so whether you want to savour a vintage Dom Perignon in a dimly lit bar or grab some champagne cocktails with the girls on a big night out, Newcastle has exactly what you need.